-The County has funded a streetlight light-emitting diode ("LED") replacement program which should be utilized to update existing lighting fixtures within the Town Center.
+The County has funded a streetlight LED replacement program which should be utilized to update existing lighting fixtures within Downtown.
 In addition, the County Public Works Department should explore funding for a control system that allows the dimming and turning off of district lighting and provides notifications when lights are out.
-This Plan recommends that the lighting regulations within the Outdoor Lighting section of the Chapter 16 Development Code be updated to reflect national best practices to encourage the preservation of a dark nighttime sky.
-At a minimum, the Code Update needs to regulate the use of fully shielded and full cut-off light fixtures to reduce light emission to ensure outdoor lighting does not exceed levels specified in the Illuminating Engineering Society recommendations and to encourage the use of energy-efficient light fixtures.
+This plan recommends that the lighting regulations within the Outdoor Lighting section of the Chapter 16 Development Code be updated to reflect national best practices to encourage the preservation of a dark nighttime sky.
+At a minimum, the Code Update needs to regulate the use of fully shielded and full cut-off light fixtures to reduce light emission to ensure outdoor lighting does not exceed levels specified in the IES-recommendations and to encourage the use of energy-efficient light fixtures.